 Another Indian raid in 1655 at Pavonia caused the family to abandon the house.
 Stoffelsen returned the following year and asked the New Amsterdam authorities if he could rebuild.
 A third house was constructed at what was now called Harsimus.
 It is said that Stoffelsen brought slaves to the Van Vorst farm.
-From a reported dispute between Stoffelsen and his stepson Ide Van Vorst over the taking of sheep for a dinner and the gift to Stoffelsen of a "a Negro," one learns that they shared a common flock of sheep on the Van Vorst property and the presence of enslaved Africans (Winfield 430).
+From a reported dispute between Stoffelsen and his stepson Ide Van Vorst about the taking of sheep for dinner and the gift to Stoffelsen of "a Negro," one learns that they shared a common flock of sheep on the Van Vorst property and the presence of enslaved Africans (Winfield 430).
 The particular enslaved person is said to be the "first black man brought to New Jersey. . . as a gift to Jacob Stoffelson of Ahimus [or Harsimus], later known as Jersey City" (Spencer Crew, "Black New Jersey Before the Civil War: Two Case Studies."
 New Jersey History Spring-Summer 1981: 67-68.

 On October 18, 1652, Ide Van Vorst married Hilletje Jans of Oldenburgh (Holstein).
-They had six children, including a son Cornelius Van Vorst, baptized on July 30, 1662.
-He married Fitje Gerritse Van Wagenen of Communipaw.
-Like other settlers at Ahasimus, Ide Van Vorst retreated from his home during Indian attack.
-In 1655, he briefly stayed at New Amsterdam to wait out the hostilities, and again in October 1659 he sailed away from the Van Vorst settlement to safety across the Hudson River.
+They had six children, including a son Cornelius Van Vorst, baptized on July 30, 1662, who married Fitje Gerritse Van Wagenen of Communipaw.
+Like other settlers at Ahasimus, Ide Van Vorst retreated from his home during the Indian attack.
+In 1655, he briefly stayed at New Amsterdam to wait out the hostilities.
+In October 1659, he sailed away from the Van Vorst settlement to safety across the Hudson River.

 Stoffelsen died between 1665 and 1675, and the Van Vorst property was in dispute among the heirs of the families involved.
 According to Winfield, "[Ide Van Vorst] continued to reside at Ahasimus as a farmer accumulating wealth, which was to enable him to become the owner of not an inconsiderable part of the domains of Pauw" (430).